RedHatEdge/patterns/patterns/rh-hub-standard-services/README.md

 In the same way, from a central hub, two key concepts are declared: what the ACPs themselves are, and what workloads should be run on them.

+At runtime, a third concept is handled through the same process: identifying vulnerabilities and risks of the platform, and then changing the definition to remediate.

 #### Declaring and Managing ACPs
 To build platforms, the definition of their base configuration is loaded into a central respository, then declarative state management tooling leverages the appropriate supporting tooling to build and manage the platform.
 This happens from a central location to distributed locations.
 ![Define and Build ACP](./.images/define-acp-build.png)